Estimate Time6 min

 Key takeaways

-• A caregiving roadmap for success can include building out a financial plan and knowing how and when to ask for help from others—both at home and at work.
+• A financial roadmap for caregiving success can include building out a financial plan.

-The emotional and financial impact of caregiving
+The financial impact of caregiving

 Graphic show the impact of caregivers stepping away from the workforce.
 53% say their time away was longer than expected.
 37% say they earned less money once they returned to work.